 An active soloist, adjudicator, clinician, and consultant, Ms. Gilbertson is a Lead Author and Consultant on Hal Leonard/McGraw-Hill’s latest national choral textbook project, Voices in Concert.
 She is a member of ACDA, TCDA, TMAA, and TMEA.
 Most recently, Ms. Gilbertson completed a 2-year term as President of the Texas Choral Directors Association.

-Jared Wade is in his eleventh year of teaching and sixth year in the Lake Highlands Choir team as an Associate Director at Lake Highlands High School.
+Jared Wade is in his twelfth year of teaching and seventh year in the Lake Highlands Choir team as an Associate Director at Lake Highlands High School.
 He previously taught at high schools in Mesquite and Houston.
 Mr. Wade earned his Bachelor of Music from Texas State University - San Marcos where he sang with Chorale under the direction of Dr. Joey Martin.

-Outside of class, Mr. Wade enjoys spending time with his wife, daughter, and their dogs, doing outdoorsy things, and building and fixing things.
+Outside of class, Mr. Wade enjoys spending time with his wife, daughter, and their dogs, doing outdoorsy activities, and building and fixing things.

 LHHS Associate Director